Vaseux Protected Area

-Vaseux Protected Area is a provincial park in the Okanagan region of British Columbia, Canada.
+Vaseux Protected Area is a protected area in the Okanagan region of British Columbia, Canada.
 It was established on April 18, 2001 to protect the habitats of a number of blue-listed and red-listed species, most notably the winter rangeland for California Bighorn Sheep.
 The protected area adds to the similarly sized Vaseux-Bighorn National Wildlife Area that was established by the Canadian Wildlife Service in 1979.